d3v-null/wootrack/readme.txt

 *Setp 3:* Open worpress admin -> woocommerce -> settings -> shipping.
 If you've correctly activated the plugin you should see the StarTrack method.
 Open this shipping method.

+*Step 4:* Test that you have a connection to the Startrack API by ensuring that the shipping method settings shows no warnings when you open it, and allows you to choose from a number of different shipping methods using the default (Staging) credentials.
+Also ensure that you can view these shipping methods at checkout correctly (staging credentials will usually quote the cost as free)

-*Step 4:* Enter the location on the server of the "secure" directory eg: "/home/ypu-rwebsite/public_html/cgi-bin/" (remember to terminate with a /)
+*Step 5:* Enter the location on the server of the "secure" directory eg: "/home/your-website/public_html/cgi-bin/" (remember to terminate with a /)

-*Step 5:* Enter the WSDL File.
+*Step 6:* Enter the WSDL File.
 Use the the staging xml file (eServicesStagingWSDL.xml) to start with, then when your connection works change this to eServicesProductionWSDL.xml.

-*Step 6:* Configure the plugin with the username and API keys supplied by startrack.
+*Step 7:* Configure the plugin with the username and API keys supplied by startrack.

-*Step 7:* Fill in and save the rest of the settings and ensure that there are no warnings before continuing
+*Step 8:* Fill in and save the rest of the settings and ensure that there are no warnings before continuing

-*Step 8:* When you have a connection to the StarTrack eServices API, you will be able to select from the available shipping options which methods to give to your customers.
+*Step 9:* When you have a connection to the StarTrack eServices API, you will be able to select from the available shipping options which methods to give to your customers.

 == Frequently Asked Questions ==